 The Share Screen tool is the section of the Workspace ONE Assist which allows you to control the end-user device remotely for troubleshooting and research purposes.

 This functionality requires the Remote Control permission to be part of your assigned administrator roles.
-For more information, see Role-Based Access to Workspace ONE Assist.
+For more information, see Assign Role Permissions for Workspace ONE Assist Client Tools.

 During a long share screen session, an end user might need to perform some activity that requires privacy, for instance, answering an email.